 The development will have a significant detrimental impact on the rural character of the locality and will place unreasonable demands on the provision of public amenities and services.

 The proposal will have a significant detrimental impact on the heritage significance of the Morpeth Heritage Conservation Area.
+Council’s DCP also states “there should be no non-rural (residential or commercial) development on surrounding rural and vacant land”.
+This includes allotments on the southern edge of the township (ie this site).

 The proposal in its current location is not capable of protecting and enhancing the heritage qualities of the existing built environment, or be adequately designed and sited to meet the needs of the community.